Are you on the way to starting your new business venture? Or are you just working on a new project for a specific client?

 End With A Conclusion That Will Highlight The Importance of Work

 After you have written your entire executive summary, you should always end it with a compelling conclusion.
-That conclusion should be able to guide the readers towards understanding the impact your project/business/research paper will have on the community.
+That conclusion should guide the readers towards understanding the impact your project/business/research paper will have on the community.

-Your conclusion should be able to lure the readers into accepting your project proposal and going through the rest of the document.
+Your conclusion should lure readers into accepting your project proposal and going through the rest of the document.

 You must have heard that the introduction of any document is the most crucial part because it determines whether the readers will read the rest of the document.
 While it is true, focusing on the conclusion is equally essential.